 Ovulation tests are also commonly used for home monitoring of ovulation during intrauterine insemination (IUI) cycles, a common first step for couples battling infertility, or for LGBTQ couples using a sperm donor.

-Ovulation tests should come with a thorough set of instructions.
-You can also watch my instructional video here.
+Natalist ovulation tests come in two types— midstream sticks and test strips, and both come with jargon-free, thorough instructions.
 The first thing you’ll need to determine is your cycle length.
 Day 1 of your cycle is the first day of your period; then count the number of days until the day before your next period—that is your cycle length.
 If your cycle length varies from month to month, choose the shortest cycle length you’ve had in the past 6 months.

 Your cycle length will determine what day to start testing for ovulation.
 Most ovulation instructions provide this information in a table.
-You can also find a guide for what day to begin testing in our free downloadable Natalist Ovulation Tracker.
 To give you an example, if you have a 28 day cycle, you would begin testing for ovulation on day 11.
 You will test until you get a positive result, likely three to four days, but it could be longer if you ovulate late in your cycle.
 If you’re on the longer side, don’t fret.
 Some women have longer follicular phases (the first half of your menstrual cycle until ovulation), and this is totally normal.

 Ovulation tests come in all different shapes and sizes, but most work the same way: they test for hormones that precede ovulation in your urine, namely LH.
 Differentiation between them is mostly in cost, accuracy, usability, and design, so keep that in mind when shopping.

 Midstream tests can be either analog or digital.
 Analog tests display your results as a line, similar to a traditional pregnancy test.
 The darkness of the developing test line will tell you if you’re ovulating or not.
 Digital ovulation tests usually have a small display window that will display your result as a yes/no (or another graphic) to indicate if you are ovulating.
-Digital ovulation tests tend to be more costly than analog ones, not surprisingly, as they contain electronics.
-Both analog and digital tests use the same basic principle, detecting LH, so the main differentiators between the two are how you’d like to view your results and cost.
+Digital ovulation tests (similar to digital pregnancy tests) tend to be more costly and less environmentally friendly than analog ones, not surprisingly, as they contain electronics.
+Both analog and digital tests use the same basic principle, detecting LH, so the main differentiators between the two are how you’d like to view your results, sustainability, and cost.